Kawaguchiko is one of the most popular day trips from Tokyo to see Mt. Fuji up-close and personal.

 Highway buses are not only the cheapest but also the most straightforward option by far.
 They’re reliable.
 And unlike regular trains, you are guaranteed a seat for the entire trip.

-There are several bus companies which run to Kawaguchiko from Tokyo, and they all offer the same price.
+There are several bus companies that run to Kawaguchiko from Tokyo, and they all offer the same price.
 The average fare from Tokyo to Kawaguchiko is around 1,750 – 2,100 yen per person one-way and takes about 2 hours.

 Major Bus Terminals in Tokyo with Service to Kawaguchiko